 At Australia Plastic Surgery we use an advanced technique called structural micro fat grafting, a revolutionary technique that utilises the patient’s own body fat as a natural, living filler to achieve precise structural alterations.
-It is safe, adaptable and undetectable.

 Structural microfat grafting fills and restores the fullness that is lost due to aging.
 It can be used on all areas of the face including the chin, nose, neck, jaw line, nasolabial folds, marionette lines, brow, upper eyelids, temples and lips.

 It can also be used on the following areas of the body: breasts, buttocks, and areas of the lower body.